 New Concrete Pool Construction Phases

 If you are looking for new construction to build an in-ground pool or enhance your backyard with a spa or waterfall, you need a team you can rely on and trust.
 All in-ground pools, spas, and hardscapes are custom made to your specific needs and wants in a cost-effective manner with many options available.
 We specialize in gunite pools (concrete pools) designed in all shapes and sizes.
 Our team of designers would be happy to provide you with a custom pool plan that works best for your situation along with an in-home estimate.
 We also offer vinyl liner and fiberglass pool installations!

 Permitting: This is a question many people may ask themselves when planning alterations to their home.
 Some homeowners are finding when they try to sell or refinance their home, prospective buyers or lending institutions want proof that alterations are in compliance with local codes.
 Without a permit and inspection on record, there is no proof.
 The homeowners would then need to apply for a permit and verify that the existing alteration is up to code.
 If it is not, this could cause delays in selling their home.

-In some jurisdiction, un-permitted alterations can be subject to pretty hefty fines.
+In some jurisdictions, un-permitted alterations can be subject to pretty hefty fines.
 Permits not only show record of compliance but also give peace of mind that the alteration follows certain standards that protect consumers.
 Timelines for permits can vary by quite a bit depending on your local municipality.
 They can range from one week to two months depending on their requirements with just as much variation in their price.
 Some permits are a couple hundred dollars while others are several thousand.
 It’s important that your builder has an experienced permitting staff since they can be the largest source of delays for your pool project.
 From the permitting office down to the front line laborers, all of them must be educated in building codes to ensure there are no delays.

 Excavation: After permit has been received, we move onto the dig.
 Some factors that can impact the cost of your excavation can be:

-Type of Soil: If your soil cannot hold structure, this can lead to additional costs since this would be considered abnormal.
+Type of soil: If your soil cannot hold structure, this can lead to additional costs since this would be considered abnormal.
 We always recommend getting a soil sample done to know your costs upfront.
 Ask your builder if this is included in the contract.
 Depth and Size: The deeper the pool is, the more loads of spoils your builder will have to remove which increases number of truck loads and labor hours required to get your pool excavated.

-Location of Dump Sites: Truck drivers are paid by the hour.
+Location of dump sites: Truck drivers are paid by the hour.
 The longer it takes them to get to the dump site, the more it costs per load

-Dump Site Fees: There can be a huge variance in dump site fees from $30 to over a $100.
+Dump site fees: There can be a huge variance in dump site fees from $30 to over a $100.

 Access: Good access will allow the trucks to get close to the pool to minimize trip time.
 Poor access can lead to higher labor costs as well as increased trucking fees.